 It also improves the air supply going into the fireplace through the vent.

-The downside with such components is a power outage.
+The downside of such components is a power outage.
 When this happens, it abruptly interrupts the expulsion of combustion gases.

 Chimney venting costs a lot less than masonry chimneys.

 This is irrespective of the venting type; that is, either roof or wall venting.
 While cost implications are on the low end, venting won’t compare to masonry chimneys when it comes to the number of flues.

 A single masonry chimney can house multiple flues all connecting and expelling combustion gases or smoke.

 When looking at costs from this angle, you’ll find that in reality, total installation costs for masonry chimneys tend to be cheaper.

 Masonry chimneys are reputed to add to the overall appearance or look of a building or structure.
 This is quite different when you take a look at vents.
 These won’t appear as nice as chimneys as their basic structure isn’t stylish enough.

 Sometimes, vents end up looking messy.
 For this reason, such vents may sometimes not be projected as high as masonry chimneys.
 This is simply done to minimize their distortion.